 C for Cholesterol

 People with diabetes are more likely to having higher cholesterol levels.
-LDL or “bad” cholesterol tends to increase while HDL or “good” cholesterol decreases, causing a condition called diabetic dyslipidemia.
+Low-density lipoprotein (LDL) or “bad” cholesterol tends to increase while high-density lipoprotein (HDL) or “good” cholesterol decreases, causing a condition called diabetic dyslipidemia.
 Similarly as having high blood pressure, high LDL cholesterol levels can increase your chances for a heart attack, but also cardiovascular disease.
 Think of cholesterol as a plaque that clogs your arteries and makes it harder for your heart to pump throughout your body.

 Having high cholesterol is unnoticeable until a serious adverse health event occurs.
 Your doctor will draw a blood sample and have your cholesterol checked in a lab.
 The American Heart Association recommends those with a higher risk of cardiovascular disease and stroke have their primary care doctor check their cholesterol levels more often than the recommended four-to-six years.

 You can maintain good cholesterol by eating heart-healthy foods high in fiber, low in bad fats such as vegetable oil and good fats such as avocados, nuts, fish, whole-grains, lean meats and oils such as olive and canola oil.
 In regards to ideal cholesterol levels, people with diabetes should aim for LDL levels to remain below 100 mg/dL.
 But, your doctor will personalize your ideal LDL range.